Rachiplusia ou (Guenée, 1852)

 Photograph copyright: Merrill A. Peterson

 This species should only be considered as a possibility in the far eastern part of the Northwest.
 It resembles Autographa californica, one of our most common moths, and can be difficult to separate from it by superficial appearance.
 In general R. ou is less mottled than A. californica and has a slight purple cast, more blue-gray in A. californica.
 The postmedial line of R. ou is smoother, especially near the fold where the line of A. californica is jagged and toothed toward the base.
 The lateral stigma of R. ou is often a round spot separated from the basal portion of the stigma; in A. californica the stigma is almost always fused into a single mark and the lateral portion is elongated like a sideways comma rather than a circle.
-Under magnification the tuft of scales on the frons of R. ou can be used to confirm the identity since this feature is lacking in Autographa.
+Under magnification, the tuft of scales on the frons of R. ou can be used to confirm the identity since this feature is lacking in Autographa.
 Rachiplusia ou could potentially also be mistaken for Trichoplusia ni, another common species.
-It is mottled dull gray without a smooth sheen like R. ou, and males have tufts of long reddish scales on the side of the abdomen that all other native species in the subfamily Plusiinae lack.
+Trichoplusia ni is mottled dull gray without the smooth sheen of R. ou, and males of T. ni have tufts of long reddish scales on the side of the abdomen that all other native species in the subfamily Plusiinae lack.

 This species is common and widely distributed across the southern half of North America in weedy, disturbed habitats, and tends to migrate northward in late summer.
 No breeding populations are known in the Pacific Northwest, but strays may appear along the eastern edge of this region.